postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 #### Launch screen

-The "Create New" modal appears by default when you launch Postman.
+The **Create New** modal appears by default when you launch Postman.

 **Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the **Create New** modal to display each time you open Postman.